ohollmen/DPUT/README.md

 - title - Descriptive name for the Rsync Task (optional)
 - opts - Explicit rsync CL options starting with "-" (Implicit Default "-av")
 - excludes - An Array of Exclude patterns to serialize to command line (Optional, No defaults)
-- onhost - Run the rsync operation completely on a remote host
+- onhost - Run the rsync operation completely on a remote host (by SSH)

 Options in %opts:
 - title - The title/name for the whole set of rsync tasks
 - debug - Debug level (currently true/false flag) for rsync message verbosity.
 - runtype - 'series' (default) or 'parallel'
+- preitemcb - A callback to execute just before running Rsync task item.
+  - Callback receives objects for 1) single Rsync task item, 2) Rsyncer Object (and may choose to tweak / use these)

 Notice that currently the policy to run is "all in series" or "all in parallel" with no further granularity by nesting tasks into sets of parallel / in series runnable sets.
-However this limitation can be (for now) worked around on the application level by bit of filtering (Perl: grep()) or using multiple Rsyncer configs.
+However this limitation can be (for now) worked around on the application level for example by a bit of filtering (Perl: grep()) or using multiple Rsyncer configs and tuning your application logic to handle sequencing of series and parallel runs.

 ## $rsyncer->run()

-Currenltly no options are supported, but the operation is completely driven by the config data given at construction.
+Currently no options are supported, but the operation is completely driven by the config data given at construction.
 Run RSyncer tasks in series or parallel manner (as dictated by $rsyncer options at construction).
 After the run the rsync task nodes will have rsync result info written on them:
 - time - Time used for the single rsync
 - pid - Process id of the process that run the sync in 'parallel' run (series run pid will be set to 0)
 - rv  - rsync return value (man rsync to to interpret error values)
-- cmde - Underlying command that was generated to run rsync.
+- cmd - Underlying command that was generated to run rsync.

 ## $rst->rsync($syncer)